joynal/kafka-experiment/readme.md

 # Kafka experiment

-This is a simple message queue with retry architecture.
-Each message contains subscription data for an email campaign.
+Simple Apache Kafka queue demonstration with retry option.
+Every Kafka message contains subscription data for an email campaign.
-The root consumer will try to add the subscription to the campaign.
+The provider consumer will try to add the subscription to the campaign.
 If this fails then the message will handover to retry consumer with failing reason and timestamp.
-If the retry consumer fails then it will go to the failed queue, and this needs to handle manually.
+If the retry consumer fails then it will go to the failed queue, and this needs to be handled manually.

 ## Pre-requisites